 - c.
 Dollar award of grant along with the identification of required matching funds, including the source of such matching funds, - d.
-Overview of the grant program, including how the City will use the funds in support of City goals and priorities, - Required appropriation ordinances and language for the full amount of the grant, including match costs and program income, if any, - e.f.
-Title and salary/fringe information for any and all grant-funded positions, including the percentage of salary funded per position and language defining a transition plan for each position in the event the grant is not awarded or at the end of the grant period, and - £g.
+Overview of the grant program, including how the City will use the funds in support of City goals and priorities, - e.
+Required appropriation ordinances and language for the full amount of the grant, including match costs and program income, if any, and - f.
 Dollar value of indirect costs being applied for in the grant, calculated based on the indirect cost study in effect at the time.
-Where reimbursing the general fund for the indirect cost burden would impact program services, the department should weigh the City's priorities in deciding whether to allocate additional resources to the program from other sources, and - g-h.
+Where reimbursing the general fund for the indirect cost burden would impact program services, the department should weigh the City's priorities in deciding whether to allocate additional resources to the program from other sources. - g.
 Statements regarding responsibilities for collecting revenue and ensuring that funds are available prior to obligation. - 5.
 The M&C shall be routed through the Grant Accounting Team of the Financial Management Services Department (FMS) for review prior to being placed on a City Council Agenda for consideration.
-This is accomplished by checking the "Includes Any Federal, State, Interlocal or Grant Funding" box on the "General" tab of a draft M&C. - After City Council approval, the Administering Department, in coordination with FMS Grant Accounting, shall prepare all documents required in the application process and submit the same to the granting agency. - Applications shall include a budget for all indirect costs allowable under the grant. - 8.
+This is accomplished by checking the "Includes Any Federal, State, Interlocal or Grant Funding" box on the "General" tab of a draft M&C. - 6.
+After City Council approval, the Administering Department, in coordination with FMS Grant Accounting, shall prepare all documents required in the application process and submit the same to the granting agency. - 7.
+Applications shall include a budget for all indirect costs allowable under the grant. - 8.
 It is acknowledged that grant application deadlines may not allow for approval by the Mayor and Council prior to being due.
 In these instances, ratifying Mayor and Council Communications shall be completed utilizing the same process as non-ratifying M&Cs. - 9.
-Once a grant is awarded, the Administering Department is responsible for accepting the award and, in concert with the City Attorney's Office, seeing that the corresponding contract is correct and fully executed, including all provisions required under 2 CFR 200 of the Code of Federal Regulations. - $\underline{10}$ .
-In instances where the City needs to further evaluate whether a grant meets the City's
+Once a grant is awarded, the Administering Department is responsible for accepting the award and, in concert with the City Attorney's Office, seeing that the corresponding contract is correct and fully executed, including all provisions required under 2 CFR 200 of the Code of Federal Regulations. - 10.
+In instances where the City needs to further evaluate whether a grant meets the City's objectives, mission, goals, and initiatives, it is acceptable to submit a Mayor and Council Communication for approval to apply for the grant only.
+In these instances, a supplemental Mayor and Council Communication is required in order to accept the grant and appropriate funds.